Waste pollution is one of the broadest social and environmental issues.

 There’s many different ways waste can be classified by type, or categorised.

-- Industrial waste – comes from industrial activity, such as from mines, factories, mills, workshops and so on.
-Examples are mining (rubble, topsoil), agriculture (fertilisers, pesticides, animal waste), food processing (plastics, paper, food waste), textiles, metal manufacture, and construction and demolition wastes (plasterboard, bricks, concrete etc.).
+Examples are mining (rubble, topsoil), agriculture (fertilisers, pesticides, animal waste and manure, sediments, nutrients, pathogens, metals, salts, and more), food processing (plastics, paper, food waste), textiles, metal manufacture, and construction and demolition wastes (plasterboard, bricks, concrete etc.).

 Other ways waste might be classified by type, or categorised, might be: